IU-Capstone-Project-2025/total_control/Report_week_6.md

 Our project is a **Python-based control library** for interacting with and simulating a physical cart-pole mechanism.
 The library abstracts the complexity of serial communication and device management into a simple, user-friendly API.

-The library supports both real hardware control and simulation environments, making it suitable for algorithm development and testing.
+The library supports both real hardware control, making it suitable for algorithm development and testing.

-This solution targets engineers and researchers working with physical lab devices, helping them simplify the process of cart-pole control and experimentation.
+This solution targets robotics students, engineers and researchers working with physical lab devices, helping them simplify the process of cart-pole control and experimentation.

 ### Features